KacperZurawik/LibraryConsoleApp/README.md

 - Database: currently none

 #   Project Goals

-- To demonstrate skills in Object-Oriented Programming (OOP).
-- To explore concepts like:
-   - Interfaces: For handling common functionalities.
-   - Inheritance: To avoid code duplication.
-   - Enums: For organizing constant values.
+In addition, the project was created as part of my learning journey.
+Its purpose is also to:
+Practice and improve skills in C# programming
+   - understand and apply object-oriented programming (OOP) principles
+   - learn the structure and organization of a multi-layered application
+   - follow good coding practices and improve code readability
-   - Just to develop a clean, maintainable, and extendable code.
+   - to develop a clean, maintainable, and extendable code.
+   - gain experience with .NET Framework as a foundation before moving on to modern .NET (.NET 6/8)
+   - gain experience working with Git and GitHub
+   - learn how to write clear and useful technical documentation

 #   Future Plans

    - database integration (thinking of SQL lite)
-   - Add more like:
+   - implement logging
+   - add proper input validations (to ensure data consistency and robustness)
+   - complete and polish currently unfinished features (e.g. returning books, better search, etc.)
-       - DVD's etc. issue
+   - add more like: DVD's etc. issue
-       - logging
-       - maybe even some framework
-       - make great documentation and readme